bielesibub/possibilities/README.md

 **Overview**

 As a kid I was fascinated with the book The Directory of Possibilities by Colin Wilson and John Grant.
 I always wanted an up to date version, but none came out.
 Not that I'm clever enough to put all this together by myself, I thought what could chatGPT do for me?
-Here is the book in a github repository.
+Although its not quite what I had in mind, here is the book that we came up with.

 The goal is to create a readable, believable book purely using the chaGPT 4o-mini LLM.
 I'll expand and do the same for the larger model.